ICoN Center Researchers

 Maedbh King

-Postdoctoral Fellow – Ghosh and Gabrieli Lab
+Ghosh and Gabrieli Labs

 Maedbh King focuses on building computational models that integrate biological and behavioral information to develop risk predictors of neuropsychiatric disorders.